c20mp/DataAnalyzerProject/README.md

 Then you show your data results that support your conclusion.

 ### A-/A
 You design an object and read in data and give a count or average of data as evidence for your conclusion.
-For example you might say:
+For example you might say to me:

 1. "You should invest in Action movies because the top-grossing films was have on average been Action films."
 2. "You should target Merck because on average they've spent the most on lobbies over the past 5 years."